LiorZ/hdac8_thesis/thesis.rst

 	The term *Sampling* in the context of FlexPepDock takes 2 different meanings.
 Since the entire Rosetta framework is based on non-deterministic simulation pathways, the resulting output is different from one simulation to the next and in order to capture the conformation of a complex, several simulation runs should be made to increase the probability of locating the global minimal energy conformation.
 The other meaning of *sampling* in the context of FlexPepDock is the perturbation size of small/shear moves of the peptide backbone applied during a single run.
 A large perturbation size increases the sampling space , causing the peptide to explore more conformations.

 	Calibrating the amount of sampling of our FlexPepBind protocol in the context of number of simulations, requires us to find the trade-off between computation time (each simulation run is computationally intensive) , the number of near-native output structures and the number of structurally different yet low scoring decoys that are located in local minima (false positives).
 In the perturbation size, the trade-off is similar, only now, the increment is done to the space of possible conformations and not to the number of samples.
 If the peptide native structure is relatively different from the starting structure of the simulation (in term of phi/psi angles) then larger perturbations are needed in order to find it.
-Increasing the perturbation size however, can pose a probelm as it also decreases the probability we'll find the native structure.
+Increasing the perturbation size however, can pose a problem as it also decreases the probability we'll be able to find the native structure.
+One approach that could narrow our search space and direct the algorithm towards the correct conformation, is threading a target sequence onto an existing backbone conformation.

-	Threading a peptide onto an existing backbone conformation in our case proved to be problematic.
-As we've previously mentioned, the lack of proper substrate - receptor crystal structure didn't allow us to obtain a genuine peptide - receptor complex and as a result, we couldn't reuse a reliable backbone conformation.
-We tried to reuse the existing peptide backbone that was present in *2v5w*,  but this complex was far from optimal - the peptide was located right in the interface between the two HDAC8 dimers that formed in the crystalization process, and interacted heavily with both of them.
-Furthermore, it contains a fluorescent coumarin residue and two acetylated lysine residues - all these facts lead to the conclusion that the use of the solved backbone conformation of this peptide is not an optimal solution, and indeed - this approach didn't yield a better predictor than the one we got when we used an extended peptide as a starting structure for our simulations.

 .. figure:: images/2v5w_complex.png
 	:scale: 25 %

 	:label:`2v5wcomplex` The interface between the peptide substrate that was crystallized with *2v5w*.

-	The backbone of this peptide was found to be a mediocre starting backbone structure, probably since it interacts with both monomers in the dimer, contains a coumarin residue (which potentially has different backbone preferences than conventional amino acids ) and two adjacent acetylated lysines that could induce a different backbone conformation that the one we would expect with unmodified adjacent amino acids.
+	Although the substrate peptide was located in the dimerization region of the two protein, its backbone was a good starting point that generated the most accurate predictor.

 ..
 TODO: See Ora's comments about this figure.

 Template selection